dzackgarza/Qual-Review-and-Solutions/Algebra/Review Doc/sections/999_ExtraProblems.md

 ## Group Theory

-14. Show that any group of prime order is cyclic and simple.
+### Basic Structure

 2. Show that $G=H\cross K$ iff the conditions for recognizing direct products hold.
 3. Show that if $H, K \normal G$ and $H\intersect K = \emptyset$, then $hk=kh$ for all $h\in H,k\in K$.
+8. Show that every normal subgroup of $G$ is contained in $Z(G)$.
+12. Show that $\abs{G}/\abs{H} = [G: H]$.
+13. Show that the order of any element in a group divides the order of the group.
+14. Show that $\phi(n) = n \prod{p\mid n}\qty{1 - {1\over p}}$.
+16. Show that the intersection of two subgroups is again a subgroup.

+### Primes in Group Theory

+14. Show that any group of prime order is cyclic and simple.
 4. Analyze groups of order $p^2$.
-5. Show that $p\dash$groups have nontrivial centers.
+7. Analyze groups of order $pq$.
+7. Analyze groups of order $p^2 q$.
 7. Show that every $p\dash$group is nilpotent.
 7. Show that every $p\dash$group is solvable.
+5. Show that $p\dash$groups have nontrivial centers.

+### Classification

-8. Show that every normal subgroup of $G$ is contained in $Z(G)$.
+10. Show that no group of order 90 is simple.
+11. Show that all groups of order 45 are abelian.

+### Series

 6. Show that $A_n$ is simple for $n\geq 5$
-7. Analyze groups of order $pq$.
-7. Analyze groups of order $p^2 q$.
 8. Give a necessary and sufficient condition for a cyclic group to be solvable.
 9. Prove that every simple abelian group is cyclic.
-10. Show that no group of order 90 is simple.
-11. Show that all groups of order 45 are abelian.
-12. Show that $\abs{G}/\abs{H} = [G: H]$.
-13. Show that the order of any element in a group divides the order of the group.
-14. Show that $\phi(n) = n \prod{p\mid n}\qty{1 - {1\over p}}$.
+15. Show that if $G/Z(G)$ is cyclic then $G$ is abelian.

 ## Ring Theory